murphybread/Librarian/base_template.md

  description: Let's take a look at one of the popular DL modeling domains, computer vision.

 ## 500/520/520.00/520.00 a.md
- description: This is just arhive information for about voxelization (voxel means volume pixel ) from Open3D library.
+ description: This A is just arhive information for about voxelization (voxel means volume pixel ) from Open3D library.

 ## 500/520/520.00/520.00.md
  description: Let's take a look at one of the largest deep learning model domains, computer vision.